 Listed below are twelve (12) digital technologies.
-Everyone participating in #InQ13 should try to engage with at least three (3) of these, and share the results with the rest of the #InQ13 community, by April 5.
+Everyone that participated in #InQ13 engaged with at least three (3) of the technologies below.

 These suggestions about digital technologies start with ones that are easier to use near the top, the more challenging ones are further down the list.
 For each tool, there’s a brief description, a suggested challenge that ties it back to the focus of the seminar, some examples of how other people have used it, and some links to how-to info.
 For the over-achievers, we’ve added info about the Advanced Level, if you want to step up your game.

 Remember, the goal is to shift from merely being passive ‘consumers’ or ‘observers’ of digital media to becoming actively engaged and critically reflexive, producers of digital media.
 So try to have fun, experiment, fail, play around, observe what works and what doesn’t work for you.
 While you’re doing that playing around, reflect on ways you might use these tools to create knowledge that measures and resists inequality, as well as what the limitations of each might be.

 Now that the class is over, you’re encouraged to use these experimental forays into digital technologies in ways that might inform your community activism and your research.
 Remember to share your work with the #Inq13 community in the blog.

 Groups are often a good way to learn, collaborate and share when creating knowledge.
 You may want to join up with others who are interested in learning a particular technology, such as podcasting.
 Or, you may want to connect with those who share an interest in a common research methodology, such as oral history and want to explore with others what are the best ways to digitize those.